SabaFathi/DFS_findSpanningTree/README.md

 # DFS_findSpanningTree
-To Find Sopanning Tree From A Graph, using DFS algorithm, Java and JavaFx for visulization.
+To Find Spanning Tree From A Graph, Using DFS Algorithm, Java And JavaFx To Visulization.